Volunteering at Texas School for the Blind and Visually Impaired

-A Volunteer is required to fill out an application, pass a criminal records check, and attend a one-hour orientation.
+A Volunteer is required to fill out an application, pass a criminal records check, and attend an orientation.
 Volunteer placements will be discussed at the orientation.

 Applications will be accepted at the beginning of fall and spring semesters for placement for the duration of the semester.
 Volunteers may request to continue their placement for the next semester.
 The volunteer program is not active during the summer months.
 When volunteering with students, in order to maintain consistency in our very structured environment, we request volunteers sign up for at least 1 hour per week for an entire semester.
 Opportunities include: tutoring, special activities or events, clerical, scanning printed text to computer to edit and translate into Braille, and providing assistance to instructional, recreation, or residential staff at their request.
-To volunteer at Texas School for the Blind and Visually Impaired, download and return the application below.
+To volunteer at Texas School for the Blind and Visually Impaired, download and return the application.

 Court Ordered Community Service Volunteers -

 The process for fulfilling Court Ordered Community Service differs from that of other volunteers.
 Applications will be accepted throughout the year, including summer, when there is an appropriate placement open.
 Community service activities must be done between 8:00 AM and 5:00 PM on Monday-Friday and will include clerical duties, computer scanning and editing or various duties that might involve lifting.
 Court Ordered volunteers will NOT be working with students.
-To qualify to fulfill your Court Ordered Community Service hours at Texas School for the Blind and Visually Impaired, call 512-106-9234 to check for an open placement, then download and return the application below.
+To qualify to fulfill your Court Ordered Community Service hours at Texas School for the Blind and Visually Impaired, call 512-206-9234 to check for an open placement, then download and return the application.

 Applicant Criminal Record Check Information